ASinanSaglam/webng/README.md

 # BioNetGen and WESTPA pipeline

 This pipeline requires [BioNetGen](https://www.csb.pitt.edu/Faculty/Faeder/?page_id=409) and [WESTPA](https://github.com/westpa/westpa) already installed on the machine you want to run the simulation on, I suggest using the [Anaconda python distribution](https://www.anaconda.com/download/) for WESTPA as well.
 For some of the analysis an additional requirement is [PyEMMA](http://emma-project.org/latest/).
-I suggest following the Jupyter notebook provided in the main folder of this repo to understand how to use the pipeline.
+I suggest following the Jupyter notebook provided in the main folder of this repo to understand how to use the pipeline and take a look at [this notebook](https://github.com/ASinanSaglam/WESTPA_Workshop_2018_Saglam/blob/master/analysis/analysis.ipynb) as well (note that that is somewhat older, especially for building the transition matrix please follow this repo, I will soon update the notebook in this repo with those analyses and remove this warning).

 I suggest using the following instructions (especially for Linux) for acquiring and installing dependencies: